Area 11 (band): Biography

-Area 11 consists of Tom Clarke, Alex Parvis, Jonathan Kogan, and Leo Taylor.
-They formed on 8 October 2010 in Nottingham during what was described by band frontman Sparkles as a "disastrous jam session".
-Founding members Sparkles, Luke, and Alex then discovered their shared love of anime whilst watching Code Geass episode 22 "Blood Stained Euphy", from which they wrote their first song, "Euphemia."
+Area 11 consisted of Tom Clarke, Alex Parvis, Jonathan Kogan, and Leo Taylor.
+They formed on 8 October 2010 in Nottingham during what was described by band frontman Sparkles* as a "disastrous jam session".
+Founding members Sparkles*, Luke, and Alex then discovered their shared love of anime whilst watching Code Geass episode 22 "Blood Stained Euphy", from which they wrote their first song, "Euphemia."

 The name "Area 11" is a reference to the anime Code Geass, as Japan is referred to as Area 11 in the series, with its citizens referred to as Elevens, a name which has come to collectively describe Area 11 fans.
 In fact, some of Area 11's songs are based on various anime, including Code Geass, Death Note, Tengen Toppa Gurren Lagann, Naruto, Elfen Lied, Bakuman, Fullmetal Alchemist due to the band's strong fondness of the genre at the time of recording their earlier records.
 Towards the end of recording their debut album, All the Lights in the Sky, the band decided that they had done all they wanted in terms of writing songs about anime, and stopped writing songs about the animation genre, wanting to explore original new ideas and concepts.

 The band has been commissioned to produce music for companies such as YouTube broadcasting group The Yogscast and Namco Bandai Games.
-Significantly for Namco Bandai Games they produced "GO!!
+Significantly for Namco Bandai Games, they produced "GO!!
 Fighting Action Power" as the credits theme for their Bravoman web-series on ShiftyLook, and later "Wonder Wars" as the theme song for the Wonder Momo anime series.

+On 1 October 2024, the band announced on their Patreon page that work had begun on a new record following "a little break" - telling fans that any updates on the project would be posted to the same page.
+In this time, they recorded "over 20" demos intended to be included on the record, but felt that their efforts were inadequate - stating, "we pushed on, but increasingly started feeling very lost in the process" in a later post on the same Patreon page.

+The band would eventually announce on 10 January 2026 that, following a meeting a couple of weeks prior, they had decided to go on an "official hiatus" - citing their lack of passion, members' involvement in other projects, and the fact that they had all moved to different cities as the main factors for their decision.
+In the same announcement, they stated that they were not ruling out the possibility of a reunion in the future, but expressed the members' desire to focus on personal projects, saying "we didn’t want to put out a bunch of lacklustre music we didn’t love just to continue the band".